|Popular in||June||High demand for flights, 24% potential price rise|

 When to book a cheap flight to Cologne

-The city’s seasonal temperature makes a holiday in Cologne a diverse and unique experience no matter when you book flights.
+The city’s seasonal temperature makes a holiday in Cologne a diverse and unique experience no matter when you book flights to Cologne.
 If you visit between December and February, you’ll experience chilly temperatures, whereas, June, July and August are the hottest months, with a typical rainy spell in June.
 The shoulder seasons (spring and autumn) usually stay mild and temperate, with less showers or extreme hot or cold temperatures, a great time to pick up cheap flights to Cologne and accommodation.

 The warmer months between May and August are the most convenient times to really enjoy being outside in the city and a great time to book flights to Cologne.
 The sun will be shining, days are long, and rainfall levels are at a minimum, making it easy to explore the city on foot.
 Be careful to choose dates on the bookends of this season though, because rainfall becomes more frequent in the middle.